The Latest App Builder Product Release is available FREE for Beta Users

 Hackathon Opening Ceremony

-After the hackathon's presentations and general rules, you'll talk to other people and form teams.
-The teams are not just coders.
-Designers and marketers are essential for your product's success.
-And don't forget that people with domain knowledge are often the heart of your team.
+And don't forget that people with industry knowledge are often the heart of your team.
 Because otherwise, you may not have enough insight to know what to build, or you'll be working on the wrong thing.

 The Main Hackathon Event